Skip to main content

 1. Monitor your self-talk.
 Use gentle words, delete harsh criticisms, and treat yourself gently, even when you need to apply firmness.
 Acknowledge your suffering when it’s there, and don’t suppress it.
 Do this even when you’ve created the circumstances that have caused the suffering.

 2. Be your own best mother.
-Get an image in your mind of what that would look like, and use it to help you speak to yourself with kindly.
+Create an image in your mind of what that would look like, and use it to help you speak to yourself with kindly.

 Give it a try, especially if you aren’t used to it.
 If you’d like to read more about how to do this, get Dr. Neffs’s book Self-Compassion and read it.
-It’s definitely worth the time.
+It’s worth your time.

 All my best,